What are the hidden costs of moving to the country?

 I have to admit that I was absolutely over the moon to move to a house in a village with gas central heating.
 Still, if I had to do it all over again, I’d feel a bit more prepared by knowing what to expect.

 Getting around can turn into a palaver when you’re tucked away in a remote corner.
+Let’s look at the travel necessities you’ll need to factor in:

 You’ll have to drive farther to reach amenities that you will usually take for granted in an urban area.